MaastrichtU-IDS/best-practices/docs/run-your-code.md

 ## Using CI/CD solutions

 [GitHub Actions](https://github.com/features/actions) or [GitLab CI](https://docs.gitlab.com/ee/ci/) to run workflows on their servers triggered by event such as `git push`, new release, new pull request...
 Usually used to run tests.

-> Free for Open Source
+> Free for Open Source repositories.